DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-Estimate spectral resolution assuming the spectrum has a fixed number of pixels per resolution element.`Estimate` spectral resolution assuming the spectrum has a fixed number of pixels per resolution element.
+_Estimate spectral resolution assuming the spectrum has a fixed number of pixels per resolution element_.

 ###  Estimate error from RMS